-We aim to help visitors with disabilities make the most of their experience – if you have any questions or need particular assistance please don’t hesitate to get in touch.
+We aim to help all visitors make the most of their experience – if you have any questions or need particular assistance please don’t hesitate to get in touch.

 General Access

-Level access into the Cathedral is available through the South West Door, which is marked on the Cathedral Plan.
+Step-free, level access into the Cathedral is available through the South West Door, which is marked 40 on the Cathedral Plan.

 Hearing